optimalprimate/optimalprimate.github.io/_posts/2020-10-01-smart-mirror.markdown

 The cooling fan would draw too much current off the Pi's 5V pin, so I gave it power straight from the 5V output of the transformer and used an NPN transistor to turn it on and off with the Pi.

-A useful Raspberry Pi command for grabbing the current CPU temperature is:
+A useful Raspberry Pi command for grabbing the current CPU temperature in a python script is:

 `open("/sys/class/thermal/thermal_zone0/temp", "r")`